Bill Ackman

 William Albert Ackman (born May 11, 1966) is an American billionaire hedge fund manager who is the founder and chief executive of Pershing Square Capital Management, an investment management company.
 He has been described as an activist investor.
-As of July 2025, Ackman's net worth was estimated at $9.4 billion by Forbes.
+As of April 2026, Ackman's net worth was estimated at $8 billion by Bloomberg.

-Ackman is a philanthropist and signatory of The Giving Pledge, committing to give away at least 50 per cent of his wealth by the end of his life to charitable causes.

 A long-time donor to Democratic candidates and organizations, Ackman endorsed Donald Trump in the 2024 United States presidential election.
-Ackman has been an active supporter of Israel, particularly following the October 7 attacks, criticizing the 2024 pro-Palestinian protests on university campuses.
+Ackman has been an active supporter of Israel, particularly following the October 7 attacks, and has criticized the 2024 pro-Palestinian protests on university campuses.

 Early life and education

 Ackman was raised in Chappaqua, New York, the son of Ronnie I. (née Posner) and Lawrence David Ackman, the former chairman of a New York real estate financing firm, Ackman-Ziff Real Estate Group.
 He is of Ashkenazi Jewish descent.

 He graduated from Horace Greeley High School in 1985.
-In 1988, he received a Bachelor of Arts degree magna cum laude in social studies from Harvard College.
-His thesis was titled "Scaling the Ivy Wall: The Jewish and Asian American Experience in Harvard Admissions".
-In 1992, he received a Master of Business Administration degree from Harvard Business School.
+After high school, he graduated from Harvard College with a Bachelor of Arts, magna cum laude, in social studies in 1988.
+As an undergraduate, he wrote a senior thesis titled, "Scaling the Ivy Wall: The Jewish and Asian American Experience in Harvard Admissions".
+In 1992, he earned a Master of Business Administration (MBA) degree from Harvard Business School.